uwcartlab/webmapping/Chapter03/readme.md

 Chapter 3 is all about data, inching us one step closer to making your first interactive web map in the next chapter!
 Chapter 3 includes three lab lessons and ends with Activity 4, a second debugging exercise to continue to practice your computational thinking skills.

 *   In Lesson 1, we introduce common web data formats and their geospatial variants.
-*   In Lesson 2, we introduce AJAX (Asynchronous JavaScript and XML), or the strategy used to load data dynamically into the browser, enabling interactivity with maps and visualizations.
+*   In Lesson 2, we introduce AJAX (Asynchronous JavaScript and XML) and Fetch, or the strategy used to load data dynamically into the browser, enabling interactivity with maps and visualizations.
-*   In Lesson 3, we demonstrate how to employ AJAX through callback functions.
+*   In Lesson 3, we demonstrate how to employ `fetch()` requests through callback functions.

 After this chapter, you should be able to:

 *   Correctly format geospatial data in CSV and JSON formats
-*   Write an AJAX call to retrieve data using `jQuery.ajax()`
+*   Write an AJAX call to retrieve data using the `fetch()` method
 *   Write an AJAX callback function that adds data to the DOM

 Lesson 1: (Geo)Web Data Formats